Network Codes for Real-Time Applications: Maximum Cliques in Random IDNC Graphs

 and the size of the maximum clique that touches any $j^*$ column is at least

 For a large enough $n$, it is clear that $k' < k''$. \end{IEEEproof}

 Fig. \ref{fig:fj} plots the function $f(j)$ for different values of $p$.
-This plot shows that (i) for $p>=0.5$, $f(j)$ is a decreasing function, and for $p < 0.5$, $f(j)$ initially increases then decreases, and (ii) $j^*$ increases as $p$ decreases, which suggests that {\em the number of packets should be coded together increases when the loss rate decreases}.
-Fig. \ref{fig:clique-size} plots the values of $f(j^*)$ and the corresponding values of $j^*$.
+This plot shows that (i) for $p>=0.5$, $f(j)$ is a decreasing function, and for $p < 0.5$, $f(j)$ initially increases then decreases, and (ii) $j^*$ increases as $p$ decreases, which suggests the following result: \begin{quote} {\em The number of packets should be coded together increases when the loss rate decreases}. \end{quote} Fig. \ref{fig:clique-size} plots the values of $f(j^*)$ and the corresponding values of $j^*$.
 An important observation from Fig. \ref{fig:clique-size} is that even when the loss rate is small, the clique size is still high.
-For instance, when $p=0.1$, $j^* = 9$ and $f(j^*) \simeq 0.38$, \ie, the optimal coded packet involves coding 9 plain packets together, and this packet will benefit about 38\% of the users.
+For instance, when $p=0.1$, we have $j^* = 9$ and $f(j^*) \simeq 0.38$, which means that the optimal coded packet involves coding 9 plain packets together, and this packet will benefit about 38\% of the users.